jQuery UI 1.14.0 released

 Posted on by

-We’re happy to announce the second patch release to jQuery 1.13 is out.
+We’re happy to announce the second patch release to jQuery UI 1.13 is out.
 It includes a security fix for the Checkboxradio widget, a few localization updates for Datepicker and some fixes for issues submitted by the community.
 Built jQuery UI files are now included in the npm package; this was important to some CDNs that rely on it as the source of truth.

 More details about the security issue fixed: